What’s the difference between machine learning and deep learning?

 According to the Oxford Dictionary, machine learning is a type of artificial intelligence in which computers use huge amounts of data to learn how to do tasks rather than being programmed to do them.
 In short, machine learning is about training a computer to perform tasks without detailed instructions.

-These systems use algorithms to process large amounts of data, find patterns, and make predictions based on the information they’ve analyzed.
+These systems use algorithms to process large amounts of data, find patterns, and make decisions and predictions based on the information they’ve analyzed.
 The more data they chew through, the better they become at making decisions.
 It’s a bit like teaching a child to ride a bike: the more they practice, the less likely they are to end up in a bush!

 Three types of machine learning models

-The learning process of these algorithms can be supervised, unsupervised, and reinforcement.
+The learning process of these algorithms can be supervised, unsupervised, semi-supervised and reinforcement.
 It depends on the data that is used to feed the algorithms.

 Types of ML models